Want to know how to sell products online? Smart move.

 As of 2019, retail e-commerce sales generated 3.53 trillion US dollars and is expected to nearly double by 2022.
 If you’re thinking about starting your business, the time is now.
 If your passion is building something from the ground-up, creating value for people, achieving financial freedom (or all of the above), then starting a business is a great way to do it.

 But it’s important to set the right priorities straight from the start.

 Don’t worry about the flashy visuals.
-Don’t worry about the perfect domain name.
-Don’t worry about building your social media following.
+Definitely, don’t worry about the perfect domain name.
+And don’t worry about building your social media following.

-These things become important only after you have these three things covered:
+These things become important only after you have these three questions answered: